hbctraining/DGE_workshop/lessons/DGE_workflow.md

 In contrast to RPKM/FPKM, TPM-normalized counts normalize for both sequencing depth and gene length, but have the same total TPM-normalized counts per sample.
 Therefore, the normalized count values are comparable both between and within samples.

 #### DESeq2-normalized counts - Median of ratios method
 Since tools for differential expression analysis are comparing the counts between sample groups for the same gene, gene length does not need to be accounted for by the tool.
-However, sequencing depth and RNA composition do need to be included in the normalization.
+However, sequencing depth and RNA composition do need to be taken into account.

 To normalize for sequencing depth and RNA composition, DESeq2 uses the median of ratios method, which performs the following steps when you run the tool: